denoland/dotland/public/posts/02-03-2021-outage-post-mortem.md

 ## Timeline of events

-At 02:00 AM UTC we received an email from an automated system at Cloudflare notifying us that serving media deno.land had been blocked due to a suspected violation of section 2.8 or their TOS.
+At 02:00 AM UTC we received an email from an automated system at Cloudflare notifying us that all media on deno.land had been blocked due to a suspected violation of section 2.8 or their TOS.
 This section of the TOS details that Cloudflare may not be used to serve primarially media files.
-Upon receival of this email we decided to remove the screen captures and media files from the 1.8 blog post as a temporary mitigation.
+Upon receival of this email we decided to remove the screen captures and images from the 1.8 blog post as a temporary mitigation.
 This was done at 02:09 AM UTC.
+This did not resolve the issue.
 At 02:22 AM UTC we opened a support ticket with Cloudflare.

 At 03:00 AM UTC we decided we would move our infrastrucutre to an alternative infrastructure provider (https://fly.io) to mitigate the outage.
 Huge thanks to